auto-d/deepcart/README.md

 ## TODO

-- EDA
-- decide on neural network approach
-- model and evaluate NN
-- decide on non-neural approach
-- model and evalute non-NN
-- pick a naive approach (random)
+- be clear on how this will be presented
+- implement autoencoder from scratch
-- evaluate naive approach
+- implment naive approach that picks the most popular item
+- set up evaluation for all models
-- build a web app
+- build a web app to demo
 - write the readme
 - record a video